-On his last day, we had a farewell gathering and he did a little speech.
-He had worked for more than 40 years in that same bank.
-He told little stories and thanked the bank for all the opportunities he got….
+On his last day, we had a farewell gathering, and he made a speech.
+He had worked for over 40 years in that same bank.
+He told minor stories and thanked the bank for all the opportunities he got….

 He brought tears to my eyes….
-I was touched by his kind words and could not help remembering my very first day in the department, as well as his remarks and look….
+His kind words touched me and I could not help remembering my very first day in the department, as well as his remarks and look….
 How different it had been!

 On that day, I realized that what people think of you should never matter.
 What matters is what you think of yourself.